ArturDorfman/interview-prepper/content/guide/interview-questions.md

 #### How do you solve conflicts and problems in a team?
 Successfully resolving conflicts and problems in a team requires proactive approaches and thoughtful interventions.
 1. Identifying the issue
+   * Acknowledge the conflict
-   * Acknowledge the conflict: Openly acknowledging the conflict's existence is crucial.
+     * Openly acknowledging the conflict's existence is crucial.
 Don't brush it under the rug, it can get worse.

+   * Gather information
-   * Gather information: Talk to team members involved, observe interactions, and consider past occurrences.
+     * Talk to team members involved, observe interactions, and consider past occurrences.
      This helps uncover the root cause, not just surface-level symptoms.

-   * Identify the type of conflict: Different approaches work for different types of conflict.
+   * Identify the type of conflict
+     * Different approaches work for different types of conflict.
      Understanding whether it's personality clashes, task disagreements, communication issues, or resource allocation problems helps tailor your response.

 2. Facilitating effective communication
+   * Active listening
-   * Active listening: Create a safe space where everyone feels heard and understood.
+     * Create a safe space where everyone feels heard and understood.
      Encourage each team member to express their perspectives and concerns without interruption.

-   * Focus on "I" statements: Avoid accusatory "you" language.
+   * Focus on "I" statements
+     * Avoid accusatory "you" language.
      Instead, use "I" statements to own your feelings and perspectives, fostering empathy and understanding.

+   * Clarify misunderstandings
-   * Clarify misunderstandings: Sometimes, conflicts arise from miscommunication or assumptions.
-Rephrase what you've heard, ask clarifying questions, and ensure everyone is on the same page.
+     * Sometimes, conflicts arise from miscommunication or assumptions.
+     Rephrase what you've heard, ask to clarify questions, and ensure everyone is on the same page.

 3. Finding solutions
+   * Brainstorm collaboratively
-   * Brainstorm collaboratively: Encourage everyone to contribute ideas for solutions.
+     * Encourage everyone to contribute ideas for solutions.
      Brainstorming in a non-judgmental environment fosters creativity and ownership.

-   * Focus on common ground: Find areas of agreement, even if small, to build upon.
+   * Focus on common ground
+     * Find areas of agreement, even if small, to build upon.
      Emphasize shared goals and the greater good of the team.

+   * Compromise and flexibility
-   * Compromise and flexibility: Be willing to find a middle ground that addresses everyone's concerns to the best extent possible.
+     * Be willing to find a middle ground that addresses everyone's concerns to the best extent possible.
      Flexibility and a willingness to adapt are key.

 4. Building a stronger team
+   * Promote open communication
-   * Promote open communication: Foster a culture of open communication where team members feel comfortable expressing their concerns and addressing issues before they escalate.
+     * Foster a culture of open communication where team members feel comfortable expressing their concerns and addressing issues before they escalate.

+   * Regular check-ins
-   * Regular check-ins: Schedule regular team meetings to discuss progress, address any lingering issues, and ensure everyone feels heard and supported.
+     * Schedule regular team meetings to discuss progress, address any lingering issues, and ensure everyone feels heard and supported.

 5. Additional Tips
+   * Seek external help
-   * Seek external help: If the conflict is complex or difficult to resolve internally, consider involving a mediator or facilitator to guide the discussion and offer objective perspectives.
+     * If the conflict is complex or challenging to resolve internally, consider involving a mediator or facilitator to guide the discussion and offer objective perspectives.

-   * Focus on solutions, not blame: Avoid dwelling on past mistakes or assigning blame.
+   * Focus on solutions, not blame
+     * Avoid dwelling on past mistakes or assigning blame.
      Instead, focus on finding solutions and implementing positive changes moving forward.

+   * Prioritize team success
-   * Prioritize team success: Remind everyone that resolving the conflict and working together effectively is ultimately in the best interest of the team and its goals.
+     * Remind everyone that resolving the conflict and working together effectively is ultimately in the best interest of the team and its goals.

 [//]: # (#### What will front-end development look like in two to three years?)